-- RF products, which include our broadcast radio receivers and transmitters, short-range wireless transceivers, video demodulators, satellite set-top box receivers and satellite radio tuners; - Access products, which include our ISOmodem® embedded modems and Voice over IP (VoIP) products, such as our ProSLIC® subscriber line interface circuits and voice direct access arrangement (DAA); - Broad-based products, which include 8-bit microcontroller products, timing products (including clocks, precision clock & data recovery ICs and oscillators) and power products (including our isolators, current sensors, AC-DC converters and Power over Ethernet devices); - Mature products, which include our silicon DAA for PC modems, DSL analog front end ICs, optical physical layer transceivers and RF Synthesizers.
+- · RF products, which include our broadcast radio receivers and transmitters, short-range wireless transceivers, video tuners and demodulators, satellite set-top box receivers and satellite radio tuners; - Access products, which include our ISOmodem® embedded modems and Voice over IP (VoIP) products, such as our ProSLIC® subscriber line interface circuits and voice direct access arrangement (DAA); - · Broad-based products, which include 8-bit microcontroller products, timing products (including clocks, precision clock & data recovery ICs and oscillators) and power products (including our isolators, current sensors, AC-DC converters and Power over Ethernet devices); and - · Mature products, which include our silicon DAA for PC modems, DSL analog front end ICs, optical physical layer transceivers and RF Synthesizers.

 Through acquisitions and internal development efforts, we have continued to diversify our product portfolio and introduce next generation ICs with added functionality and further integration.
-In the first three months of 2009, we introduced a family of high pin-count capacitive touch-sense microcontrollers for cost-sensitive embedded systems and the EZRadioPROTM embedded wireless radio family.
+In the first six months of 2009, we introduced a silicon hybrid TV tuner that supports both analog and digital broadcasts in a single device, a family of ProSLIC single channel telephony ICs for broadband networking equipment, the expansion of our small form factor microcontrollers in a tiny 2x2 mm footprint, a family of ISOpro high-performance, digital isolators, a family of high pin-count capacitive touch-sense microcontrollers for cost-sensitive embedded systems and the EZRadioPROTM embedded wireless radio family.
 We plan to continue to introduce products that increase the content we provide for existing applications, thereby enabling us to serve markets we do not currently address and expanding our total available market opportunity.

-During the three months ended April 4, 2009, one customer, Samsung, represented more than 10% of our revenues.
-No other single end customer accounted for more than 10% of our revenues during the three months ended April 4, 2009.
+During the six months ended July 4, 2009, one customer, Samsung, represented more than 10% of our revenues.
+No other single end customer accounted for more than 10% of our revenues during the six months ended July 4, 2009.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Two of our distributors, Edom Technology and Avnet, represented 20% and 12% of our revenues during the three months ended April 4, 2009, respectively.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended April 4, 2009.
+Two of our distributors, Edom Technology and Avnet, represented 23% and 11% of our revenues during the six months ended July 4, 2009, respectively.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the six months ended July 4, 2009.

-The percentage of our revenues derived from customers located outside of the United States was 87% during the three months ended April 4, 2009, which reflects market penetration for our products, as many of our customers manufacture and design their products in Asia.
+The percentage of our revenues derived from customers located outside of the United States was 88% during the six months ended July 4, 2009, which reflects market penetration for our products, as many of our customers manufacture and design their products in Asia.
 All of our revenues to date have been denominated in U.S. dollars.
 We believe that a majority of our revenues will continue to be derived from customers outside of the United States.